If you are pregnant and decide to have the baby, you have the right to:

 Most working women in California have the right to take maternity leave.
 It's also illegal for most companies to fire you or discriminate against you in other ways because you're pregnant.

-Have enough time and a safe, private space to pump and store breast milk at school.
+Have time and safe, private space to pump and store breast milk at school

 In October of 2015, a new law was passed which requires schools to provide lactating students with a private, secure room and a place to store breast milk.
 It also requires schools to give students reasonable time during the school day to pump milk, so that they can continue their education.
-Learn more about this law here.
+Learn more about California law regarding breast feeding at school.

 Receive child support from the father

 If you decide to raise your child yourself, you have a right to some "child support" from the father, even if you're not married to each other.
 But the courts decide how much, and it can be hard to collect.

 If you aren't ready to be a parent, but don't want to have an abortion, it's your right to place your baby for adoption.
 Adoption means giving up your legal rights as a parent, as well as your responsibilities.
 Until all the final papers are signed, you still have the right to change your mind.
 After that, the adoption is permanent.